amrambouskila/amrambouskila/README.md

 - Tweaking this README for optimal engagement
 - Turning my Transformer Chatbot into a GAN in order to improve its performance
-- Implementing split functionality in the Blackjack AI model
 - Updating CryptoTradingBot with fourier analysis and building a neural net including markov chain, lstm, and transformer model

 ## Languages and Tools